balder-dev/balder/doc/source/getting_started/installation.rst

 `https://www.python.org/downloads/ <https://www.python.org/downloads/>`_ or install it with your packet management system of your operating system.

-Install balder
+Install Balder
 ==============

-You can easily install balder in different ways, that are described here.
+You can easily install Balder in different ways, that are described here.

 Install the official release
 ----------------------------